7 cm Gebirgsgeschütz M 75

-The 7 cm Gebirgsgeschütz M 75 was a bronze-steel mountain gun used by Austria-Hungary during World War I. Despite its 7 cm designation it actually fired a 66 mm projectile.
-The Austro-Hungarian Army rounded up to the nearest centimeter for their designations.
-The gun had an early form of Krupp horizontal sliding-block breech and it fired separate-loading, bagged charges and projectiles.
-Due to its low profile, its breech could recoil into the ground so its angle of elevation was restricted which was a significant handicap for a mountain gun which needed high angles of elevation.
+The 7 cm Gebirgsgeschütz M 75 was a bronze-steel mountain gun used by Austria-Hungary during World War I. Despite its 7 cm designation, it actually fired a 66 mm projectile.
+The Austro-Hungarian Army used rounded centimeter designations for its artillery pieces.

+The gun was equipped with an early form of the Krupp horizontal sliding-block breech and used separate-loading, bagged charges and projectiles.
+Its low-profile design allowed the breech to recoil into the ground, restricting its elevation and limiting its effectiveness as a mountain gun, where high angles of elevation were particularly important.
 For transport, the Gebirgsgeschütz M 75 could be broken down into two loads.

 Photo Gallery

 The M 75's breech block.